BitKeeper Nested Programmers Manual

 the synchronicity between what is actually here and the contents of

-files.
-You can see the HERE
+the HERE files.
+You can see the HERE file by running the bk here

-command or by just running cat BitKeeper/log/HERE
+command or by just running cat BitKeeper/log/HERE.

 We’ll take a look first at the nested data structure and give a brief definition of each of the fields and how they are used.